Oven Baked Turkey Wings

 Why You’ll Love This Recipe

-• Ridiculously easy!
+• It is ridiculously easy!
 You only need 10 minutes of prep time to season the turkey!
 After that, you let the oven do all the work!
+It is perfect for the holiday season when there’s so much cooking to be done.

-• A great alternative to cooking a whole turkey!
-Making these baked turkey wings is way easier than cooking a whole turkey.
+• It is great alternative to cooking a whole turkey!
+Making these baked turkey wings is way easier than cooking an entire turkey.

 • Insanely delicious!
 The blend of herbs, spices, and seasoning used gives the turkey wings great flavor.
 No bland turkey here!